lemmack/multihasher/README.md

 # multihasher

 A simple http server which receives a file and returns multiple types of hashes for the file.
-Currently supports fnv and md5.
+Currently supports FNV-1, MD-5, and RIPEMD-160.